cjkenney/cjkenney.com-archive/content/blog/ski-build/index.md

 ## Press Design

-The ski press is a specialized tool that bonds together all the components of a ski to the right specification.
+The ski press is a specialized tool that bonds together all the components of a ski.
-The design parameter that the ski press modifies is the skis' profile.
+Specifically, the design parameter that the ski press modifies is the ski's profile.

 ### Ski Molds
 Ski Molds are designed to give the skis their profile.